Homemade Candied Orange Peel (Old Fashioned Recipe)

 Pin It

-This beautiful 3-ingredient old fashioned Candied Orange Peel is a joy to eat and a versatile addition to many desserts.
-We’ve perfected the recipe and we’re revealing all of the key steps to achieving a candied peel that is sweet and chewy, rather than bitter.
-Keep reading to discover the secret to perfect Candied Peel!
+This 3-ingredient old fashioned Candied Orange Peel is a joy to eat and a versatile addition to many desserts.
+I’ve perfected the recipe and I’m revealing all of the key steps to achieving a candied peel that is sweet and chewy, rather than bitter.
+Keep reading to discover the secret to perfect candied peel!

 There’s an art to making deliciously sweet candied orange peel.
 It’s not complicated, but take a wrong step and you can end up with bitter peel rather than the classic sweet, chewy and citrussy candied peel that is such a joy to eat.

-On our journey of testing we’ve discovered several key steps to ensuring that the candied peel is sweet rather than bitter.
-Read on to discover all of our tips and tricks to achieving the perfect old fashioned Candied Orange Peel.
+On my journey of testing I discovered several key steps to ensuring that the candied peel is sweet rather than bitter.
+Read on to discover all of my tips and tricks to achieving the perfect old fashioned Candied Orange Peel.

 Quick Links: